mit-quest/cancer-dependency-map/README.md

 [gene-expression-viz-bridge](https://github.com/mit-quest/gene-expression-viz-bridge) contains code to start the UI to examine the dependencies inferred from the genome simulator.
 See the [README](https://github.com/mit-quest/gene-expression-viz-bridge/blob/master/README.md) to get started.

 Note that `genome-simulator` and `gene-expression-viz-bridge` are [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

-This repository has only been tested on Ubuntu, so it is possible that filepaths will break down on another OS.

 ## Getting started
 0. **Clone this repository**